The Beauty of True Lavender

-In the first photo you see Jean-Noel Landel, my partner in France, who took our distributors on the mountain wildcrafting in France.
+In the first photo you see Jean-Noel Landel, my partner in France, who took our members on the mountain wildcrafting in France.
 This is wild lavender.
 It consists of little tiny plants.
 Now, do you want oil from that or would you rather have oil from our farms?

 If we look at this, France would have to be 20 times bigger growing wild lavender in order to produce enough lavender for Young Living alone.
 Actually, it would be impossible.
 Wild lavender plants are very, very short.
 They’re also very, very tiny.
 They have small spikes and smaller flowers.
 The little bit of oil they produce is beautiful, but it’s unrealistic to think wild lavender could be counted on to provide enough lavender oil to meet customer demand.

 Next is the photo of a harvester I imported from France.
 That’s Eldon Knittle helping me cut lavender on the farm in Mona, Utah.
 That is also where we have greenhouses to grow the lavender starts.
 We grow an average of anywhere from one to three million plants every winter.